somerandomsequence/csci-4830-7000-gsa/assignments/guts.md

 Q2: Is the diversity data spatially autocorrelated?
 How does the test you've done support this (or not)?

- to calculate the [Tanimoto Distance Coefficient](https://en.wikipedia.org/wiki/Jaccard_index#Tanimoto.27s_definitions_of_similarity_and_distance) between each pair of samples.
-This should convert the sample's OTU counts to a boolean (true if count is greater than zero, false otherwise).
-It can return None if either the numerator or denominator in the Tanimoto similarity calculation is zero.

 Now, modify the python code above to calculate the difference between each *pair* of samples.
 The output should be an N x N matrix, where N is the number of samples in the metadata (if you don't limit your output to those samples in the metadata, the computation will take a very long time!).
 For the operating definition of distance, we'll use the [Tanimoto Distance Coefficient](https://en.wikipedia.org/wiki/Jaccard_index#Tanimoto.27s_definitions_of_similarity_and_distance).

-So that it completes in a reasonable amount of time, you'll need to use some care with how you compute the tanimoto coefficient.
+So that it completes in a reasonable amount of time, you'll need to use some care with how you compute the Tanimoto coefficient.
 Here are two functions that will help---one converts an OTU vector of counts to a bit string stored in a long integer, the other calculates the Tanimoto distance on two such bit strings.
 Even with this optimization, the computation may take an hour or more to run on your machine.

 {% highlight python %}
+import math

 def otus_to_bits(v):
   return reduce(lambda x,y: x|y,map(lambda (i,x): 1<<i if x > 0 else 0,enumerate(v)))